-As you can see, there are many things that you can do while being on a career break.
+As you can see, there are many things that you can do while on a career break.
 No matter if you want to go traveling, take care of yourself, learn a new skill, volunteer, or do a project you’ve always wanted to do – the opportunities are endless.

-And it doesn’t matter how you call it – modern sabbatical, remote year, career break.
+And it doesn’t matter how you call it – a modern sabbatical, remote year, career break.
 What’s important is that you make time for yourself while you are still able to.
 Don’t wait for the perfect time.
 Your life is happening right now.
 Not sometime later.
 So whatever makes you happy, do it now.